illinois-ceesd/emirge/README.md

 # Install optional conda packages:
 $ conda install clinfo

-# Make sure to reactivate the environment after installation:
+# In a new session, you may reactivate this environment using:
 . $MY_CONDA/bin/activate dgfem
 ```